SemonoffArt/proneta2obsidian/README.md

 ## 🎯 Use Cases

+- **Network Graph Visualization**: Build beautiful, interactive network topology graphs in Obsidian
 - **Industrial Network Documentation**: Document complex PROFINET/Industrial Ethernet topologies
 - **Knowledge Management**: Integrate network diagrams into your Obsidian vault
 - **Network Analysis**: Visualize device connections and relationships
 - **Change Tracking**: Keep historical records of network configurations
+- **Topology Exploration**: Use Obsidian's graph view to explore network structure interactively

 ## 💡 Tips

-1. **Obsidian Graph View**: Use Obsidian's graph view to visualize your network topology
+1. **Obsidian Graph View**: Open Graph View (Ctrl/Cmd + G) to see your **complete network topology** as an interactive graph
+2. **Graph Filters**: Use Obsidian's graph filters to focus on specific device types or network segments
+3. **Local Graph**: Right-click any device to see its immediate connections in Local Graph view
-2. **Tags**: Add custom tags in the generated Markdown for better organization
+4. **Tags**: Add custom tags in the generated Markdown for better organization and graph filtering
-3. **Dataview Queries**: Use Obsidian's Dataview plugin for advanced network queries
+5. **Dataview Queries**: Use Obsidian's Dataview plugin for advanced network queries
-4. **Version Control**: Keep your Markdown files in git for change tracking
+6. **Version Control**: Keep your Markdown files in git for change tracking
+7. **Canvas View**: Create custom network diagrams using Obsidian Canvas with your device files

 ## 🐛 Known Limitations